Tory councillor’s wife jailed over asylum hotels racial hatred tweet

 “Whatever her intention was in posting the offending tweet, it was short-lived, and she didn’t expect the violence that followed, and she quickly tried to quell it.”

+He said: “Whilst you may well have understood the grief of those who suffered their own tragic losses in Southport, you did not send a message of understanding and comfort but rather an incitement to hatred.

+“Whilst I accept you regret your actions and I have been referred to messages in which you say that you disagree with racism and violence, it is clear from the evidence of your own words in the days following your actions, what you said to the police and what you said to the probation officer, that you have little insight into, or acceptance of, your actions.”

-Connolly was ordered to serve 40 per cent of her 31-month sentence in prison before being released on license.
+Connolly was ordered to serve 40% of her 31-month sentence in prison before being released on license.

 Her husband declined to comment on the sentencing as he left Birmingham Crown Court.